Well this is awkward.

 As an instructor, I have used method books with hundreds of students.
 Usually what happens is we go through a Method 1 book in about a year’s time, then the student really begins to form goals based on what they learn in the book.
 From there, we start to really get to the fun stuff of learning songs, advanced techniques, and many other musical applications that appeals to the individual student.
 I highly recommend these books.

-Before you start researching books on Amazon or at your local music store, do keep in mind that there are books out there that are a complete waste of money and energy.
-I recommend starting with a trusted publisher like Hal Leonard.
+Before you start researching books at Amazon or at your local music store, do keep in mind that there are books out there that are a complete waste of money and energy.
+I recommend starting with a trusted publisher like Hal Leonard like these guitar method books (click here to check the price of them at Amazon).
 Warner Bros also has good instructional method books and a lot of song books.

 Books from different music schools are also incredibly valuable and are designed with the self-taught musician in mind.
 Musician’s Institute (MI) or Berklee College of Music (Berklee Press) are really considered to be the very best and I use these extensively for myself as well as my students.